Financial-Times/origami/README.md

 ### Markup

 The button CSS will work on `<button>` or `<a>` elements.
-It is important for accessibility that if you intent to style an `<a>` as a button, you give it the correct [aria role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_button_role).
+It is important for accessibility that if you intend to style an `<a>` as a button, you give it the correct [aria role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_button_role).

 ### Sass

-Mixins and [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles) are only available if you're including o-buttons in your project using bower.
+Mixins, Custom themes and [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles) are only available if you're including o-buttons in your project using bower.
 If you're using o-buttons via the [Build Service](https://www.ft.com/__origami/service/build/v2/), you must use the o-buttons classes instead.
 Both are documented below.

 #### Default button